hirad1986/LightlyShaders/README.md

  ![default](https://github.com/a-parhom/LightlyShaders/blob/v2.0/screenshot.png)

+# Plasma 6:

+On Plasma 6 beta builds you can try experimental branch **plasma6**.
+It includes a fork of KWin Blur effect to fix the "korner bug" and does not need any specific window decorations.
+Eventually it will become the main branch and the RoundedSBE repo will be archived.

 # Warning:

 ## On Wayland corners may have "korner bug" when using blur due to the lack of [API for adjusting blur region](https://invent.kde.org/plasma/kwin/-/merge_requests/3407) on Plasma 5.27.